dogweather/forkful/content/en/cpp/good-coding-practices/handling-errors.md

   it helps avoid crashes and makes your software robust and user-friendly.
 lastmod: '2024-03-13T22:45:00.364454-06:00'
 model: gpt-4-1106-preview
 summary: Handling errors means planning for when things go wrong.
-It's vital because it helps avoid crashes and makes your software robust and user-friendly.
 title: Handling errors
 weight: 16
 ---